The ArchiMate metamodel

-This article introduces a complete, navigable and clickable representation of the ArchiMate metamodel standard (both the 2.1 and the 3.0.1).
+This article introduces a complete, navigable and clickable representation of the ArchiMate metamodel standard.
 The model is created using UML.
 This is not because I wanted to translate ArchiMate into UML, but because UML should be well-suited to define a language such as ArchiMate in.
 And after all, also the standard itself defines its metamodel using something that looks like UML.
+In fact I think the ArchiMate forum should decide to formally specify ArchiMate in UML and “own” the UML profile for tool vendors and other interested parties to keep up.

 Metamodelling and ArchiMate